 Apart from the distribution partner, Fondsdepot Bank may also receive or grant benefits in connection with the securities services.

 The item is presented from the perspective of Fondsdepot Bank.
-Depending on the business transaction, Fondsdepot Bank receives part of the issue premium and the administration fee.
+Depending on the business transaction, Fondsdepot Bank receives part of the administration fee.